• Skip to main content

 Bobby Flay's Fantastic Pickled Red Onions

 From time to time, I would look on the internet for his recipe and I could never find it.
 He seems to have several versions of the pickled red onions out there.
 Every time I thought I found "the" one, it wasn't the recipe that included the grenadine.
 That's the one I wanted!
-But finally, I realized he published it in his great book, Bobby at Home: Fearless Flavors From My Kitchen.
+But finally, I realized he published it in his book, Bobby at Home: Fearless Flavors From My Kitchen.
+Of course, I ordered it immediately.

-And so I made Bobby Flay's fantastic pickled red onions for my Amazing Pork Schnitzel Sandwich.
-I also used those same pickled red onions for my Four Awesome Avocado Toast Ideas blog post.
+And so I made Bobby Flay's fantastic pickled red onions for my Amazing Pork Schnitzel Sandwich, one of the earlier recipes when I first started my website.
 It made me realize that I have some recipes that have other recipes within them.
-They are recipes that stand on their own and could be useful for many recipes.
-So here I am.
-I'm posting the video that is just the pickled red onions.
+So I split off just the pickled red onion recipe for other nuts like me who can't get enough pickled red onions (or Bobby Flay - who is an incredible chef!).
+I'm posting the video that is just the pickled red onions below.

 My pork schnitzel sandwich with pickled red onions